tcdi/plrust/doc/designing_for_trust.md

 Specifically, this means a trusted language's code should also respect SQL roles and not produce unintentional denials of service.
 It may still serve as an attack vector on the system, as can normal SQL-DDL commands, but if it does, it should make it slightly more frustrating for an attacker than running arbitrary assembly (AKA shellcode) would permit.
+Many attacks of this nature unfortunately will still end in being able to run shellcode if successful.

 It may be worth drawing a parallel to cryptography, another way of assuring data security and integrity: many supposedly "one-way" hash functions can theoretically be reversed by an attacker with sufficient power.